⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Evaluation (or assessment) of learning measures the achievement of intended learning objectives.
 Depending on the type, this can imply that participants have increased knowledge, developed skills, and changed attitudes due to attending the course.
 Talking about corporate training is more effective to use ROI measurement techniques to estimate the expected outcomes of the training.

-Evaluation can be done to accomplish specific evaluation purposes.
-First, you should decide if you want to evaluate the course during the development stage to improve it before it is finalized.
+You can conduct evaluations to accomplish the purposes.
+First, decide whether you want to evaluate the course during the development stage to improve it before finalization.
 Otherwise, you can measure the effectiveness by the end of the course.

 In other words, you may want to evaluate a course: